 Return the funds

 If you don’t want to challenge the dispute, you can always return the funds from the transaction to your customer.
 To do this, select “No” on the first question of the form, where we ask you if you’d like to challenge the dispute.
 Submit the form to us, and we’ll let the bank know you’d like to return the funds to the customer.

 Challenge the dispute

 If you do want to challenge the dispute, select “Yes” on the first question of the form and respond to the rest of the questions.
 Collect any supporting documentation that the form asks for and attach it to the form before submitting it.
-We may reach back out to you if we think the bank will need more information.
+We may contact you back if we think the bank will need more information.